admataz/buildingblocks/README.md

 - try and avoid rebuilding the whole site for small changes or additions - so some content dependency mapping required
 - content based in markdown and json files
 - separation of content, templates, style and js in src - to be compiled, built, optimised and output to dest
-- use gulp.js (or grunt) to manage/automate the build
+- use gulp.js (or npm scripts, or grunt) to manage/automate the build

 My thinking so far is this: